linde9821/epa-visualizer-user-study/README.md

 After that, the application will generate the EPA and render the visualization.
 Please read "2.
 Background: Extended Prefix Automata (EPA)" to get an explanation of what the application is actually showing.
-You can then begin your study.
+You can then begin the study.

 # 2. Background: Extended Prefix Automata (EPA)

-The Extended Prefix Automaton (EPA) is a specialized, state-based representation that is used to analyze trace variants in large, complex event logs:
+The Extended Prefix Automaton (EPA) is a specialized, state-based representation that is used to analyze process execution variants in large, complex event logs:

-- The Problem: Traditional visualizations don't depict the whole landscape of process variants.
+- The Problem: Traditional visualizations often focus on individual process variants, failing to depict the entire landscape of variants.
 - The EPA encodes these variants as paths in a graph.
-This ensures that every process execution (trace) can be reproduced exactly without losing information through abstraction.
-Our applications visualizes this EPA.
+This ensures that every trace (process execution) can be reproduced exactly without losing information through abstraction.
+Our application visualizes this EPA in order to show the existing variant.
-- The application aims to minimize visual clutter while enabling in-depth analysis of specific process behaviors, such as performance bottlenecks regarding variants.
-With various interactive layouts, filters, and animations, you can explore the underlying complexity of your business processes.
+- The application aims to minimize visual clutter while enabling in-depth analysis of specific process behaviors, such as performance bottlenecks related to variants.
+With its various interactive layouts, filters, and animations, the application allows you to explore the underlying complexity of your business processes.

 Core Concepts: